tomfiftyfive/Simple-Text-Slider/README.md

 A simple text slider plugin for Wordpress Cms.

 This plugin adds a simple shortcode to your wordpress installation.
-With this shortcode you can output multiple vertical text slider.
+With the [simple-text-slider] shortcode you can output multiple vertical text slider.

 ## Installation